-Students shall be withdrawn after four consecutive days absent from the program/course unless prior arrangements have been made with their instructor.
+Students may be withdrawn after four consecutive days absent from the program/course unless prior arrangements have been made with their instructor.
 Students who do not meet the attendance requirements may be withdrawn.
 Students are expected to attend 100% of their scheduled clock hours.
 Students have a maximum of 10% excused absences with the exception of Aviation Maintenance Technology (AMT) students.
+The 10% excused absence allowance is reviewed at all SAP points and must be met to make SAP.